 Once the EES is completed and released for public comment, the Minister provides an Assessment.
 This assessment is taken into account while determining the outcome of the planning permit application.

-The Department of Environment, Land, Water and Planning (DELWP) coordinates the EES process, implementing the Ministerial Guidelines for Assessment of Environmental Effects
+The Impact Assessment Unit in the Department of Transport and Planning coordinates (DTP) coordinates the EES process, implementing the Ministerial Guidelines for Assessment of Environmental Effects

-More details about the EES process can be found on the DELWP website
+More details about the EES process can be found on the DTP website